simonarandaGH/Congruent-Elliptic-curves/README.md

 - Law group of the abelian variety.
 - Every rational point of C[n] belongs to a group of four points.
 - Algebraic forms, Quadratic equations.
-- Computing the rank: sa-rank.cpp
+- Computing the rank: sa-rank.cpp (Beta PQRS Only)
 - Surfaces, cuts and projections.
 Right Triangles, squares.
 - the properties of all these elements.
 - the relationships between them.